All Episodes

 Yeah, no.

-But I went to school with him, and he he pushed through NAFTA with Clinton, and the biggest mistake ever.
+But I went to school with him, and he pushed through NAFTA with Clinton, and the biggest mistake ever.

 I am so happy and so delighted that we finally have somebody.

-Hand grenade with a bad haircut.
+Yeah, Ross Perot, hand grenade with a bad haircut.

-Well, no, no, no, no, no.
+No, no, no, no, no.

-He didn't think he would, and I predicted this.
+He didn't think he would.

-Yeah, that was He didn't he he did this he had he had uh his motives were pure.
+He had his motives were pure.

-I mean his campaigning, his message was pure and it was honest, but his motivations.
+I mean, his campaigning, his message was pure, and it was honest, but his motivations.

-And then when Ross Perot came out, I switched to independent.
+And then when Ross Perot came out, I switched to Independent.

 And what the crazy thing is, living in Florida, being independent, I can't vote in the primary.

-Your choice if you want one.
+Your choice, if you want one.

 Yes, please.